MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 - MSSQL on Windows: SQL Server Agent is unable to connect to SQL Server
 - MSSQL on Windows: Unable to re-open the local eventlog

-By default, these rules are enabled in [agent monitoring](sql-server-management-pack-monitoring-modes.md) mode, but disabled in [mixed monitoring](sql-server-management-pack-monitoring-modes.md#configuring-mixed-monitoring-mode) mode because Operations Manager does not allow events from event logs to collect on remote computers.
+By default, these rules are enabled in [agent monitoring](sql-server-management-pack-monitoring-modes.md) mode, but disabled in [mixed monitoring](sql-server-management-pack-monitoring-modes.md#configuring-mixed-monitoring-mode) mode because Operations Manager doesn't allow events from event logs to collect on remote computers.
 To change this, you can override each of these rules by enabling the **AllowProxying** option.

 >[!NOTE]
 >Enabling the **AllowProxying** option may cause remote code execution.
-Do not enable this option unless you are sure that your computer is secured.
+Don't enable this option unless you're sure that your computer is secured.

-None of these rules work in [agentless monitoring](sql-server-management-pack-monitoring-modes.md#configuring-agentless-monitoring-mode) mode and are unavailable for SQL on Linux.
+None of these rules work in the [agentless monitoring](sql-server-management-pack-monitoring-modes.md#configuring-agentless-monitoring-mode) mode and are unavailable for SQL on Linux.

 ## Always On Alert Rules